 Pop powerhouse Tate McRae stepped onto the red carpet in a custom piece by Ludovic de Saint Sernin that beautifully set the tone for the season’s structural focus.
 Rather than leaning into the easy theatricality of multi-layered tulle, the design focused on extreme fabric engineering.
 The gown utilised a sharply defined, asymmetric silhouette that wrapped the form like a modern canvas, balancing sharp angles with fluid motion.

-For the modern style observer, this look succeeded by honoring the Fashion Is Art mandate through structural discipline rather than overt historical costume.
+For the modern style observer, this look succeeded by honouring the Fashion Is Art mandate through structural discipline rather than overt historical costume.
 De Saint Sernin’s creation operated as a piece of wearable minimalism, utilising an elongated neckline and flawless seams to draw the eye up.
 It was a mature, confident statement proving that the new guard can command a high-art theme without relying on superficial gimmicks.

 The Statuesque Devotion: Anok Yai in Balenciaga